Aleadinglight/web-speech-recognition/readme.md

 - Vue.js 2.0
 - Jekyll

+## Desmontration

+A live desmontration of the website can be found [here](https://github.com/Aleadinglight/web-speech-recognition/blob/master/assets/video/webspeech.mp4).

 ## Locally run:

 You can run this website locally following these steps.
 The website must be running with `https` trusted certificate (meaning that you should put it in `var/www/html` to have it run properly if you dont have one).